lichen-lab/TIVAN/README.md

 ## System requirement
-To successfully run the examples in the tutorial, we strongly recommend at least 4GB memory is required for the PC/laptop/Work station.
-All the examples in the tutorial have been successfully performed on a MacBook laptop with a 1.7 GHz processor and 8 GB memory.
+To successfully run the example below, we strongly recommend at least 4GB memory for the PC/laptop/Work station.
+The example has been successfully performed on a MacBook laptop with a 1.7 GHz processor and 8 GB memory.

 ## Installation, GenomicRanges R Bioconductor package
 ```r